 1. I-8/Imperial Avenue Interchange: The project includes installing two ramps that will provide direct access to southbound Imperial Avenue which will provide connectivity to southern El Centro.
 Work will take place weekdays over regular and extended day shifts for the next two months.
-Westbound I-8/ Imperial Avenue ramps were reopened on November 4th.
-The El Centro City community identifier is estimated to be installed in December after the bridge fence installation is completed.
+Westbound I-8/Imperial Avenue ramps were reopened on November 4th.
+The El Centro City community identifier is being fabricated and is estimated to be installed in November as well.

 The contractor is continuing with the remaining work of AC paving, sidewalks, bridge rails and other items.
-The project is expected to open to traffic in late 2021/early 2022, with plant establishment/close out work continuing through 2023.
+The project is expected to open to traffic in early 2022, with plant establishment/close out work continuing through 2023.